dolmagrg123/microblog_EC2_deployment/README.md

 ```

   d.
 There is also a 'clean' and an 'WASP FS SCAN' stage.
 What are these for?
+        Clean stage checks if any gunicorn is running and terminates it, so we can deploy it during the deploy stage.
+        OWASP FS SCAN : Scans project dependencies to look for any vulnerability and publish the result of the scan

 11. In Jenkins, install the "OWASP Dependency-Check" plug-in